bitmark-inc/autonomy-docs/MVA.md

 * `Personal vCard`: Users' contact information.

 The application stores latest snapshot of current database to Cloud storage as files.

-TODO:
-- Send another copy of snapshot to the Container.
-- Encrypt the snapshots.
+It also stores an encrypted version of latest snapshot of current database to the container as redudant backup.

 ## Metadata
 * Application database: